Reno, Nevada & the Grand Sierra Resort: A Perfect Thanksgiving Getaway!

 Our first stop upon arrival was a breakfast buffet at the Atlantis Casino and Resort.
 Luckily, we made it just in time!
 Monday-Thursday from 8:30am-10:00am there is a 2 for 1 breakfast deal at Toucan Charlie’s buffet.
 The Atlantis Casino was decorated nicely for the holidays with plenty of trees and lights.

 The Grand Sierra Resort and Casino is the best hotel in Reno, no question.
-The hotel is more elegant and classy looking than the other casino hotels in town.
-Great décor in the lobby and casino.
+The hotel is more elegant and classy in nature than the other casino hotels in town.
+Great décor throughout the lobby and casino.
 There are plenty of restaurants, bars, and entertainment options, including a bowling alley, arcade, and discount movie theater.
-They also have the best promotions.
+They also offer the best promotions.
 This trip we received 2 free nights and 2 free breakfast buffets simply for being part of the email list.
 Our total cost for 5 nights including the resort fee was only $200!
 The daily resort fee includes: valet parking, 2 water bottles each day, and access to the gym and spa area.

 The hotel room is very basic with not much in terms of fancy amenities, however, there is so much to do at the resort and around Reno.
 With these incredible rates, you can’t complain!
 We barely had time to sit in the room with all the options for fun!
 For an additional $25/night, you can stay in the updated more modern & luxurious Summit rooms.
 Check out my full review of the Grand Sierra Resort and Casino.